-You can choose your specializations depending on your destination, your student age, such as teaching English to Arabic speakers or teaching English to young learners.
+You can choose your specializations depending on your destination and your student’s age, such as teaching English to Arabic speakers or teaching English to young learners.
 If you are heading to China, it might help you get a TEFL specialization in Teaching English to Mandarin Speakers.

-Make sure to highlight your specialization during your job interview during schools, as it can be a great selling point for you.
+Make sure to highlight your specialization during your job interview at schools, as it can be a great selling point for you.

 Check out this detailed video on how to choose a TEFL course.